 - Please note: mailing address can be updated through your WebSMART account

 Payment Schedule for Financial Aid and Other Scholarship Payments

 There are two major payment days at the beginning and at the mid-point of each semester for all students eligible for payments by those dates.
 These are followed by secondary payment dates every week to pay students who were not previously ready for payment.
 For disbursement dates, please see the Financial Aid Status page.

-If you have any questions, please email Financial Aid Director Regina Morrison or call (650) 738-4350.
+If you have any questions, please email Financial Aid Director Ariackna Soler or call (650) 738-4350.

 How do I pay for a study abroad experience?

 Study abroad can seem expensive, but there are sources of financial aid available to help with the costs.
 Please visit the Study Abroad website for more information.